lucidrains/meshgpt-pytorch/README.md

 - [x] fix caching for gateloop layers
 - [x] allow for customization of model dimensions of fine vs coarse attention network

+- [ ] figure out if autoencoder is really necessary
+    - [ ] when mesh discretizer is passed in, one can inject inter-face attention with the relative distance
+    - [ ] additional embeddings (angles, area, normal), can also be appended before coarse transformer attention

 - [ ] make transformer efficient
     - [ ] reversible networks
     - [ ] give mamba a test drive